podgorskiy/DeepLearningServerSetup/README.md

     sudo update-alternatives --install /usr/bin/python python /usr/bin/python2 1
     sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10

-To change version of python:
+To change the version of python:

     sudo update-alternatives --config python

 ## Installing some frequently used python packages
 I prefer to install frequently used packages globally with pip using sudo.
 It is not recommended using sudo with pip, but if adhere to a rule to never install python packages with apt, that works fine.
-This way, all main packages will be immidiatly available for a new user, and disk space in home directory will not be wasted.
+This way, all main packages will be immediately available for a new user, and disk space in home directory will not be wasted.

 Some packages that make sence to install globally: